Corruption, like so many things in life, is in the eye of the beholder.

 To understand how that could be, we must turn the clock back to the 1860s, and turn the pages of our atlas to the one showing Hainan, an island in the South China Sea which marked then, as it still does today, the most southerly outskirt of the nation of China.
 Hainan was a place of sturdy farmers and fishers, who avoided all of the chaos of the Opium Wars and the Taiping Rebellion by virtue of their isolation from the proverbial corridors of power.
 Nevertheless, a butterfly flapped its wings there, and a seemingly inconsequential little boy was born in 1863.
 His name was Han Jiaozhun, the latest member of an extended family of traders whose junks sailed all over the South China Sea.

 By the time he was ten years old, the boy had joined the family trade, plying the sea lanes alongside his near and far relations.
 But already he was dreaming of even wider horizons.
-In 1878, opportunity knocked, when a man who may or may not have been in family with him — in later years Jiaozhun would claim he was an uncle, but never gave his name — offered to take him to Boston, Massachusetts, to work in a tea shop he planned to open there, one which would serve other Chinese immigrants, who were now arriving in large numbers to serve as cheap factory labor.
+In 1878, opportunity knocked, when a man who may or may not have been in family with him — in later years Jiaozhun would claim he was an uncle, but never gave his name — offered to take him to Boston, Massachusetts, to work in a tea shop he planned to open there, one which would serve other Chinese immigrants, who were now arriving in large numbers to become cheap factory labor.
 Probably without obtaining permission from his father, a cardinal sin by the lights of Confucianism, Jiaozhun joined his “uncle” on a ship that sailed from Java all the way to Boston.
 At just fifteen years old, his life had already taken a most unlikely turn — but his adventures were only just beginning.

 Once settled in the tea shop, Han Jiaozhun’s restless nature took hold of him again.
 He itched to learn English properly, in school, and to move from Boston’s tiny Chinatown to the mainstream of American society.
 When his uncle proved implacable in the face of his entreaties, he ran away for the second time in his young life, stowing away aboard, of all ill-considered ships, a cutter that belonged to the Department of the Treasury’s small fleet, the forerunner to the present-day United States Coast Guard.
 He was caught within hours of the ship’s putting to sea.

 But, in addition to energy and bravery, Jiaozhun always seemed to have luck on his side.
 The captain of the cutter was a Norwegian immigrant named Eric Gabrielson, a kind and honest man who took a shine to the bright, personable boy.
 A devout Methodist, he took it as his Christian duty to save Jiaozhun from a wasted life in the sweatshops of Boston.
-So, instead of evicting him from the ship, he gave him a job.
+Instead of evicting him from the ship, he gave him a job.
 Thus Jiaozhun became a paid employee of the American government, the ship’s boy of the Treasury cutter Albert Gallatin — another supremely unlikely turn.
 Our first written evidence of his life dates from these events.
 In his log marked January 8, 1879, Gabrielson recorded the addition to his crew.
 Jiaozhun could speak only a handful of words in English and could write none at all, which made getting his name for the logbook difficult.
 To Western ears, “Jiaozhun” sounded a bit like “Charles Sun.”
 So, that is how Gabrielson wrote it down.

 “Charlie,” as he quickly became known to one and all, spent more than two years with Captain Gabrielson, even following him when he was given a new command, based this time out of Wilmington, North Carolina.
 Stocky and energetic, with an infectious smile, he was a hard worker and a good shipmate, who never took offense at the constant ribbing he was subjected to on account of his bad — but steadily improving, mind you — English, not to mention his status as a cultural and racial Other.
 Gabrielson came to believe that Charlie was capable of serving a higher purpose than that of a ship’s boy.
 After much proselytizing from his captain and mentor and others in the Methodist community which surrounded him, Charlie agreed to be baptized on November 7, 1880.
 The church records give his name as “Charles Soon”; he had apparently switched to this surname after he had begun to learn some written English because he deemed it to be a more accurate transliteration of the Chinese pronunciation of his original name.

 In the wake of his conversion, a new vision of Charlie’s future seized the imagination of Captain Gabrielson and the rest of Wilmington’s thriving Methodist community: they would give him a good Christian education, then send him back to China to convert more of his people.
-With no more tempting prospects on offer, Charlie readily agreed to their plans for him.
+With no more tempting prospects on offer, Charlie acquiesced to their plans for him.
 To fund his education, his brothers in Christ turned to one Julian Carr, a wealthy Durham, North Carolina, businessman, peddler of the ubiquitous Bull Durham brand of tobacco.
 Carr agreed to the scheme, and in April of 1881 Charlie said goodbye forever to his life as a sailor and boarded a train that would take him on to its next phase.
-He was to live with the Carr family whilst attending Trinity College, the forerunner of the institution we know today as Duke University.
+He was to live with the Carr family whilst attending Trinity College (the forerunner of the institution we know today as Duke University).
 A course of American higher education seems like a tall order for an almost entirely uneducated Chinese boy.
 And yet he did amazingly well.
 Within weeks, one of his professors wrote to his sponsors to tell them that he “studies closely and will be successful.”

 Alas, his progress at Trinity was derailed after barely six months by a different sort of challenge.
 It appears that Charlie, now a handsome eighteen-year-old, was developing an eye for the ladies — specifically, for a distant cousin of Julian Carr, with whom he was discovered one afternoon in the midst of an inappropriate “entanglement,” as the euphemism went.
 The Carr family’s reaction was to get him out of town forthwith, to Vanderbilt University in Nashville, Tennessee.
 The whole incident serves to highlight the tensions at play in the relationship between these devout Methodists and their “Celestial” prodigy.
 On the one hand, they treated him with incredible generosity.
 But on the other, they did so in the service of an agenda, and not without a distinct whiff of condescension.
 He was never really one of their own, as Sterling Seagrave notes.